ivorscott/blog2/content/posts/2020-01-08-the-ultimate-go-and-react-development-setup-with-docker-part-1.md

 ---
 template: post
-title: The Ultimate Go and React Development Setup with Docker
+title: The Ultimate Go and React Development Setup with Docker (Part 1)
 slug: ultimate-go-react-development-setup-with-docker
 draft: false
 date: 2020-01-08T12:54:37.547Z
 description: >-
   Lately, I've been migrating from Node to Golang.
 Using Node, I had a great fullstack development workflow, but I struggled to achieve one in Go.
 What I wanted was the ability to live reload a Go API and debug it with breakpoints while in a container.
 In this tutorial we'll setup the ultimate Go and React development setup with Docker.
+This post covers “Building A Workflow”.
 category: development
 tags:
   - Delve Docker Golang Makefile Postgres Traefik VSCode